Northward-Design/gulp-recipes-es6/ingredients/ts/browsersync-ts/README.md

 - A `watch` Task.
 - A default `all` Task that uses `ts`, `serve` and `watch`.
 - A `tslint.yaml` file for configuring `tslint`.
-- A `tsconfig.json` file to indicate the root directory for TypeScript.
+- A `tsconfig.json` file for configuring TS compiling options.

 Dependencies
 --------------------------------------------------------------------------------